andreadlgdo/andrea-js-week3/README.md

 # Task for this week

 Creating your own personal website, it can have multiple sections.

+Try using semantic HTML elements, `grid` and `flex` in the process.